jnovack/www.ozmonet.com/notes/transporter.md

 ----

+Whatever program they have obviously does not have a search function by email address.
+This also gives me a good idea of how many support cases have opened up within a single month.
+Between May 10 (320652) and June 10th (324826), it is estimated that over 3500 support cases were made!
+(Assuming each support case increases the ticket number by 1).

     Case 320652.
 The main issue is, I am not 100% confident my files are being "transported" properly.
 There is no indication it is not up to date (even when both machines say "up to date".

     The recommended answer I recieved was to drop files on the Transporter, and it will disperse them.
 That's great, but if the whole point is to access your files when you are away, if I make a change on a remote offline laptop, it takes DAYS for the files to sync once back online.